-The smoke alarm should be operating once AC power is applied, fresh batteries are installed and testing is complete.
+The smoke alarm should be operating once AC power is applied or fresh batteries are installed, and testing is complete.

-DO NOT use an open flame to test your smoke alarm, you could damage your alarm or ignite combustible materials and start a structure fire.
+DO NOT use an open flame to test your smoke alarm!
+You could damage your alarm or ignite combustible materials and start a structure fire.
 Test your smoke alarms weekly to ensure proper operation.
-Erratic or low sound coming from your smoke alarm may indicate a defective alarm, and should be returned for service (refer to your warranty).
+Erratic or low sounds coming from your smoke alarm may indicate a defective alarm, and should be returned for service (refer to your warranty).